carpentries-incubator/docker-introduction/_episodes/05-creating-container-images.md

 - The last line, `CMD` indicates the default command we want the container to run, if no other command is provided.

+The recipe provided by this Dockerfile will use Alpine Linux as the base container, add Python and the Cython library, and set a default print command.

 ## Create a new Docker image

-So far, we've just created a file.
+So far, we just have a file.
 We want Docker to take this file, run the install commands inside, and then save the resulting container as a new container image.
 To do this we will use the `docker build` command.

 We have to provide `docker build` with two pieces of information:
 - the location of the `Dockerfile`
 - the name of the new image.
 Remember the naming scheme from before?
 You should name your new image with your Docker Hub username and a name for the container, like this: